25 Best Places to Visit in Nuwara Eliya, Sri Lanka

 Mohini Falls is located in Maskeliya town along the road that leads to Adam's Peak.
 The 30-meter high waterfall is smaller compared to the other waterfalls.
 You can easily reach the waterfall base and spend some time admiring its beauty, but bathing is not recommended here.

-🏨 Accommodations in close proximity to Mohini Falls මහන ඇලල, Maskeliya
+🏨 Stay near Mohini Falls මහන ඇලල, Maskeliya

 Ramboda Waterfalls